 Tips to Differentiate Instruction Like a Pro

 So differentiating lessons is important.
 We get that.
 We vaguely remember learning about tiered instruction in our college courses.
 Sounds good in theory.
 But how to we actually implement it in real life?
+What about general education teachers?
+Can lessons be differentiated outside of special education classrooms?

 Implement Learning Centers.